 Yoga means to yoke or create union, and that union is the experience of realization of our True Nature, that we are not separate from that which is.
 Practicing, meditating, chanting and opening a fearful heart has revealed that union to me.
 I feel it is not enough to practice yoga but to live yoga, in every thought, word and deed.
 Observing a discrepancy between me “on the mat” and me “off the mat”, and to root out that division, reveals an ego projection and allows me to weave that separation back into my heart through a daily spiritual practice, Sadhana.
 Regular practice is a gradual process that allows for realizations that reveal the inner judge.
 Allowing a deeper voice to guide, and to trust my heart, exposed the thinking mind.

-Completing the advanced Kundalini Yoga Level II courses over 5 years provided astounding clarity and trust in living a Heart centered life.
-Teaching from my actual experiences of Sadhana, commitment, courage, calm and love provides a safe, loving and nurturing space for others to open and grow.
-My spiritual name, Kirpal, means “merciful and compassionate one”, and it reminds me that each of us is going through the same kinds of pains, joys, desires, losses, gains and expectations.
+Completing 200 HR and 500 HR Hatha Yoga Teacher Trainings and Level I (200 HR) and Level II (300 HR) Kundalini Yoga courses provided astounding clarity and trust in living an authentic life.
+My spiritual name, Kirpal, means “merciful and compassionate one”, and it reminds me we are all in this together.
 I am simply grateful for every experience I have, every day, and each being I meet.

 Completing the Ayurvedic Practitioner's Certification from Mt.
 Madonna in 2014 led me into exploring the Master’s program there from 2017 - 2018.
-This led me towards my next step in working towards receiving Certification from the International Association of Yoga Therapists, from the Soul of Yoga in San Diego.
+Currently I am completing over 1000 hours for Certification from the International Association of Yoga Therapists, from the Soul of Yoga in San Diego.
 Currently this work is awakening new understandings in all avenues of my practice and teaching.
+Graduation is anticipated by December 2019.

 The real teacher is the Divine, Life and our experiences.